 Without EFTC, our students would most likely

-be working like 20% of children in Guatemala
+be working, like 20% of children in Guatemala

 In this spirit of kindness and generosity, the school now flourishes.
 As the children settle down for morning class, they work their way through the curriculum which includes Maths, Science, Spanish and Social Studies.
 They then have a short break where they receive a healthy snack and drink.
 Typical food given to them ranges from cereal and fruit to pancakes or a sandwich.
 For many of these children, this is the first thing they will eat that day.

 More classes follow before the children break for a nutritious and balanced lunch and natural fruit drink.
 Here they receive the vitamins and nutrients that are all too often unavailable at home.
-After eating, the children can play games before classes continue through the afternoon. they are also are invited to take part in one of the exciting afterschool clubs.
+After eating, the children can play games before classes continue through the afternoon.
+They are also are invited to take part in one of our exciting afterschool clubs.
 After lingering a while and saying goodbye to their friends the children head home, eagerly awaiting the next school day!

 The School of Hope is so much more than a regular school.

-It’s a school of opportunity and promise.
+It’s a place of joy, opportunity and promise.

 Curious about how the School of Hope was founded?
 Read more!